kestra-io/docs/content/blogs/2023-11-28-Bouygues-immobilier-use-case.md

 image: /blogs/
 ---

-Bouygues Immobilier startup, Valorissimo, with over two decades of experience in the real estate sector, stands out as a historic company in the industry.
+Bouygues Immobilier platform, Valorissimo, with over two decades of experience in the real estate sector, stands out as a historic company in the industry.
 They have developed a unique methodology over the years to assist real estate professionals in selling their programs.
 This expertise encompasses a broad understanding of the market, which has been instrumental in their success.

-One of the key innovations at Valorissimo is its digital platform, tailored to meet specific needs in the sales processes of the real estate investment sector.
+One of the key innovations at Valorissimo is the digital platform they have created, tailored to meet specific needs in the sales processes of the real estate investment sector.
 Their marketplace facilitates connections between real estate developers and investors.

-In a strategic move to further enhance its marketing agility and sales efficiency, Valorissimo partnered with Hanalytics to develop a modern data stack.
+In a strategic move to further enhance the marketing agility and sales efficiency, Valorissimo partnered with Hanalytics to develop a modern data stack.
 This collaboration not only led to the personalization of their marketing automation campaigns but also remarkably doubled their conversion rates.
 The introduction of this modern data stack, built with a suite of specialized tools, is a huge evolution in their operational capabilities, ensuring Valorissimo stays at the forefront of the real estate investment sector.

 In managing Valorissimo's modern data infrastructure, [Kestra](https://github.com/kestra-io/kestra) plays a key role.
 Chosen by [Hanalytics](https://www.data-hanalytics.io/) for its efficiency and reliability, Kestra orchestrates all the tasks across those platforms.
 Kestra’s function is essential in automating processes and ensuring data consistency, which is critical for the effectiveness of Valorissimo's data-driven marketing and sales strategies.